Magic Quadrant for Mobile Data Protection

 Visionaries make investments in broad functionality and platform support, but their competitive clout, visibility and market share don't reach the level of Leaders.
 Visionaries make planning choices that will meet future buyer demands, and they assume some risk in the bargain, because ROI timing may not be certain.
 Companies that pursue Visionary activities will not be fully credited if their actions are not generating noticeable competitive clout and are not influencing other vendors.
 The difference between Visionaries and Niche Players amounts to the risks that the company takes in terms of strategic R&D and the ability to realize competitive clout from those risks.

 Niche Players offer products that suit many enterprises' needs and often are the best choice to get a stable product, combined with more-personalized service.
-A Niche Player ranking is assigned when the product is not widely visible in competition, and when it is judged to be relatively narrow or specialized in breadth of functions and platforms — or, for other reasons, the vendor's ability to communicate vision and features does not meet Gartner's prevailing view of competitive trends.
+A Niche Player ranking is assigned when the product is not widely visible in competition, and/or when it is judged to be relatively narrow or specialized in breadth of functions and platforms — or, for other reasons, the vendor's ability to communicate and deliver vision and features does not meet Gartner's prevailing view of broad competitive trends.
 MDP Niche Players include stable, reliable and long-term players.
+Market share may be limited or not easily measured.
 Some Niche Players work from close, long-term relationships with their buyers, in which customer feedback sets the primary agenda for new features and enhancements.
 This approach can generate a high degree of customer satisfaction, but also results in a narrower focus in the market (which would be expected of a Visionary).
-Niche Players are candidates for acquisitions.

 MDP systems and procedures are needed to protect business data privacy, meet regulatory and contractual requirements, and comply with audits.
 This Magic Quadrant is a market snapshot that ranks vendors according to competitive buying criteria.
 Vendors in any sector of the Magic Quadrant, as well as those not ranked on the Magic Quadrant, may be appropriate for your enterprise's needs and budget.
 Every company must include MDP in its IT operations plan.